 As impressive as this creamy chicken florentine is, it’s surprisingly easy to make!
 Simple, flavorful ingredients, come together in one skillet for an elegant dinner that is sure to wow your family on any given weekday or guests on any occasion!
-A delicious upgrade from our classic chicken dinners like chicken tenders or lemon chicken.
+A delicious upgrade from these classic yet easy chicken breast recipes like chicken tenders or lemon chicken.

 Why This Recipe Works

 - It pairs well with so much.
 Mashed potatoes, rice, pasta, you name it!

 - Customizable.
 There are ways to make this dish your own.
 Swapping seasonings, adding in or omitting veggies, and adjusting the consistency of the cream sauce are all ways to make it your own.

 - It’s easy!
 I can’t say enough good things about a chicken recipe that not only livens up the weekly dinner routine, but does it quickly, easily, and without stress.
 This chicken florentine is a keeper!
 Our spinach and cream cheese stuffed chicken breast and parmesan ranch chicken are also keepers!

 Florentine refers to a dish that is served with or on a bed of cooked spinach.
 You may have heard of eggs florentine or quiche florentine before.
 This is chicken florentine!

 A la florentine refers to an old wives tale that is just the way Catherine de Medici of Florence (who married a French king) liked to eat almost anything.
 In reality, it more likely refers to Florence, a region in Italy, and its influence on French cooking.

 Find the full printable recipe with specific measurements below.